 AUKEY recommends that you make a direct connection to your computer rather than using a hub.
 Because the AUKEY 104-Key LED Backlit Mechanical Keyboard only has a USB-A plug at the end of the cable, you will need some form of adapter if you intend to connect it to any of the current Mac laptops, which now only have USB-C ports.
 Consider something like this AUKEY USB-C Adapter.

-The AUKEY 104-Key LED Backlit Mechanical Keyboard is available from Amazon.
+The AUKEY 104-Key LED Backlit Mechanical Keyboard is available directly on the AUKEY web site.